What are the best things to eat on I-95? Nothing! That’s right. I said it—nothing.

 I also know that the U.S. is also a place of food innovation, of Michelin-star restaurants, celebrity chefs, and even Nobel Prize-worthy humanitarians famous for advancing fine, honest food in unlikely places like disaster zones.

-I-95 a microcosm of the U.S. It may not feel like it when we are driving along the highway—the monotony punctuated yet somehow enhanced by road signs, pine barrens, and electrical plants—but Interstate 95 is our link between multiple regional cultures and it’s a potential showcase of America’s bounty.
+I-95 is a microcosm of the U.S. It may not feel like it when we are driving along the highway—the monotony punctuated yet somehow enhanced by road signs, pine barrens, and electrical plants—but Interstate 95 is our link between multiple regional cultures and it’s a potential showcase of America’s bounty.

 Can we get World Central Kitchen to come in and save I-95, state-by-state, especially I-95 South?
 I feel like this could have an effect such as that of putting up a community garden in an abandoned lot.